 Committees and Caucuses

-The committee structure is where the bulk of the work is done in Congress once a piece of legislation is introduced on the House floor and entered into the Congressional Record.
+The committee is where the bulk of the work is done in Congress once a piece of legislation is introduced and entered into the Congressional Record.
 Congressman Bishop serves on the House Committee on Appropriations.

 The House Committee on Appropriations consists of 12 subcommittees, each of which is responsible for appropriations measures that provide funding for numerous activities such as national defense, education, and homeland security, as well as general government operations.
 Congress has developed certain rules and practices for the consideration of appropriations measures, referred to as the congressional appropriations process.
 For more information about the Appropriations process, please visit my Appropriations page.